 We are looking for people with a caring and patient nature.
 All potential employees will be subject to an enhanced CRB check and will need to meet Surrey County Council's requirements for the issue of Blue or Red Badges for drivers and passenger assistants.

-For further information MiDAS & PATS courses run by ESRTP, a PDF of our leaflet can be downloaded here:
+For information on MiDAS & PATS courses run by ESRTP, a PDF of our leaflet can be downloaded here:

 West & Mid-Surrey